MicrosoftDocs/learn/learn-pr/azure/welcome-to-azure/includes/4-exercise-create-website.md

 ## Verify your website is running

-The deployment of the new website can take a few minutes to complete, and you're welcome to explore the Azure portal further on your own.
+The deployment of our new website can take a few minutes to complete.
+You're welcome to explore the Azure portal further on your own.

 We can track the progress of the deployment at any time.